The human diet has undergone a considerable change during the last century or so.

-The study worked with 74 healthy participants who were tested for visual acuity among other outcomes.
-Findings that 90-day DHA supplementation can improve visual acuity in people with corrected vision and those free of age-related macular degeneration and cataracts is promising.
-It also warrants further investigation in this area.
+The study worked with 74 healthy participants who were tested for visual acuity, among other outcomes.
+Findings that 90-day DHA supplementation can improve visual acuity in people with corrected vision and those free of age-related macular degeneration and cataracts are promising.

 7. DHA Helps With Dry Eye Syndrome

-To maintain good vision and eye comfort, the front surface of the eye must be covered with an even layer of tears containing the right balance of oils and water.
+If you want to maintain good vision and eye comfort, the front surface of the eye must be covered with an even layer of tears containing the right balance of oils and water.

 Research looking into the benefits of DHA has seen fewer dry eye symptoms in individuals who take a supplement.
 This indicates that supplementation can improve the eyes’ oil film and reduce symptoms.

 Age-related macular degeneration (AMD) is a major cause of irreversible vision loss in adults and treatment options are fairly limited.
 However, several observational studies indicate that consuming oily fish that increase DHA intake is associated with a reduced risk of developing AMD.

 Chronic inflammation contributes to the development of AMD.
-DHA-dense foods can counter this given their anti-inflammatory potential.
+DHA-dense foods can counter this, given their anti-inflammatory potential.